2015–16 Purdue Boilermakers women's basketball team

-The 2015–16 Purdue Boilermakers women's basketball team will represent Purdue University during the 2015–16 NCAA Division I women's basketball season.
-The Boilermakers, led by tenth year head coach Sharon Versyp, play their home games at Mackey Arena and were a members of the Big Ten Conference.
+The 2015–16 Purdue Boilermakers women's basketball team represented Purdue University during the 2015–16 NCAA Division I women's basketball season.
+The Boilermakers, led by tenth year head coach Sharon Versyp, played their home games at Mackey Arena and were a members of the Big Ten Conference.
 They finished the season 20–12, 10–8 in Big Ten play to finish in sixth place.
-They advanced to the quarterfinals of the Big Ten women's tournament where they lost to Michigan State.
-They received an at-large bid of the NCAA women's tournament where they lost to Oklahoma in the first round.
+They advanced to the quarterfinals of the Big Ten women's tournament, where they lost to Michigan State.
+They received an at-large bid of the NCAA women's tournament, where they lost to Oklahoma in the first round.